alexchabert/electric-arc-simulation/README.md

 # electric-arc-simulation
-Method to simulate Andrea's electric arc model with a state-space formalism described in [cite publication][submitted to IEEE].
+Method to simulate Andrea's electric arc model with a state-space formalism described in "State-Space Simulation of Electric-Arc Faults" https://ieeexplore.ieee.org/document/9565395 .

 This repository contains three arc simulation codes described as follows.